-New CEC Rate Design in Effect
+Second Phase of CEC Rate Redesign in Effect

 Fixed costs remain consistent month to month and include such expenses as vehicles, equipment, and materials; maintenance of and additions to the electricity distribution and transmission system; crews and other employees; and property management and building costs.
 Energy costs fluctuate monthly depending on consumers’ use, driven by such factors as weather, temperatures and personal behaviors.
 CEC’s facilities charges, like the rest of the electric utility industry, recover a portion of the fixed costs.
-But some are also recovered through energy charges.
-The redesign will create a complete separation, known as rate decoupling.
+But some fixed cost recovery will continue to be through the collection of the energy charges until the rate redesign is complete in 2025.
+At that point, the redesign will have achieved a complete separation of cost recovery, known as rate decoupling.

 Members can view the co-op’s Frequently Asked Questions for more background on the redesign.